pymupdf/PyMuPDF-Utilities/word&line-marking/readme.md

 Script `mark-words.py` aims to solve this problem: inside the strings of the tuples of `getText("words")` it will identify alphabetic substrings and calculate the respective subrectangles.

-The demo script looks for and marks all "real" (punctuation-free and non compounded with other) words that are contained in a list.
+The demo script looks for and marks all "real" words contained in a list:

+* remove punctuation characters and digits
+* only accept exact matches - no compounds with other words, etc.

 Please note, that the only two exact matches have indeed been found.

-Feel free to modify the selection algorithm: e.g. use regular expressions.
+Feel free to adapt the selection algorithm to your needs: e.g. use regular expressions.

 ## 2. Highlighting Textlines